-When you’re starting to plan for air conditioning installation in Kutztown, we realize that the expense is at the top of your list of questions.
+When you’re starting to plan for air conditioning installation in Kutztown and Breinigsville, we realize that the expense is at the top of your list of questions.
 The silver lining is that buying a new air conditioner might be more reasonable than you realize, due to rebates, our special offers and financing for qualified customers.
 You’ll also enjoy enhanced energy efficiency, which will usually pay off over the years through lower cooling bills.

 Here’s what to anticipate when you’re getting a new air conditioner.